alessandragni/DropoutMultilevelFunct/README.md

 **Files:**
 - `1_FromCompensatorsToPCA.R` - From data into event-counting format, to estimated compensator functions into a form suitable for functional PCA.
 - `2_Prediction.R` - Implements predictive modeling based on extracted functional components.
+- `3_Bootstrap.R` - Implements nonparametric bootstrap to put the result on the real data into perspective.
-- `PlotsSimulation.R` - Main functions for plotting the case study output and reproducing the Figures in Section 4
+- `PlotsSimulation.R` - Main functions for plotting the case study output and reproducing the Figures in Section 4.